Dep 9.00am Rtn 5.00pm

 Waterproof clothing and sturdy footwear

 Leaving Inverness down the old "Wade" road and along the quieter side of Loch Ness, take in the spectacular views before you explore the magnificent Caledonian pine woods of Foyers.
-Pass one of the highest waterfalls in Scotland and learn about the national bard, Rabbie Burns, including how he visited these falls before continuing down to the shores of Loch Ness itself.
+Pass one of the highest waterfalls in Scotland and learn about our national bard, Rabbie Burns' visit to these falls, before continuing down to the shores of Loch Ness itself.

 The track you'll take is only really used by locals, so when the loch opens before you you will more than likely be the only one there to enjoy the atmosphere and views.
 You'll stay for a while, taking in the calmness of this special place before heading back where some local baking will be waiting for you in the Waterfall Cafe.